mforgo/Hybrid-ZFNet-Quantum-Neural-Network-for-Pneumonia-Detection/README.md

-Here’s a complete README you can drop into the project root (README.md).
-It’s tailored to your current codebase, your “humble notebook” constraints, and the paper you’re writing.

-***

 # Hybrid Quantum–Classical Pneumonia Detection

 A practical, student‑friendly research project that combines classical deep feature extraction with a compact quantum neural network for pneumonia detection from chest X‑rays.
 The project is in **development**